-For example, it might be too unrealistic to expect them to admit to using drugs and pledge to stop in your first conversation with them.
-A more reasonable objective might be just making sure they know you don’t want them to do it and why.
+For example, it might be unrealistic to expect them to admit to using drugs and pledge to stop in your first conversation with them.
+A more reasonable objective might be ensuring they know you don’t want them to do it and why.

 To make this easier on yourself and achieve long-term success, remember to: